-President Alexander N. Cartwright is the first guest on the Knights Do That podcast.
+President Alexander N. Cartwright is the first guest on the UCF podcast, Knights Do That.
 In this episode, he talks with host Alex Cumming about his experience as a first-generation college student, what it was like becoming a university president during a pandemic, how higher education has impacted his life, and how he believes servant leadership is key to moving the university forward.

 Alexander Cartwright: That’s probably what attracted me more than anything is just the location, the history of what UCF is.
 When I saw the diversity of the student body, I still remember my reaction was this place looks like the future of America.